igor71/tomcat-jenkins/README.md

 ### In order to check docker working as expected, perform following steps:

-`docker exec -it jenkins-ftp /bin/bash`
+`docker exec -it jenkins-ftp-ssh /bin/bash`

 `./services_check.sh`